umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Local-to-Cloud/index-v7.md

 versionFrom: 7.0.0
 versionTo: 8.0.0
-meta.Title: "Deploying changes from a local machine to Umbraco Cloud" meta.Description: "How to Deploy changes between a local machine and an environment with Umbraco Deploy using either a Git GUI or CLI"
+meta.Title: "Deploying changes from a local machine to Umbraco Cloud"
+description: "How to Deploy changes between a local machine and an environment with Umbraco Deploy using either a Git GUI or CLI"
 ---

 # Deploying changes with Umbraco Deploy